MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Introduction

 All these factors highlight the need for a neural network for clinical applications that combines high performance, self-explainability, and ease of interpretation, even for users without extensive deep learning expertise.
 This is precisely where our method, MedicalPatchNet, stands out.
 We introduce MedicalPatchNet, which demonstrates strong performance in chest X-ray classification.
 Instead of complex interpretation techniques that require advanced insight into a model’s inner workings, our approach is straightforward yet effective: MedicalPatchNet splits the input image into patches, classifies each patch independently, and determines the final diagnosis by averaging these patch-level predictions.
 Visualizing the classification results at the patch level clearly illustrates each patch’s contribution to the overall decision.
 This explicit visualization ensures that every influential visual feature is transparently represented.
 Our architecture can be viewed as a special case of the Multiple Instance Learning frameworks prevalent in computational pathology.
 In contrast to such approaches, which often rely on complex, learnable aggregation functions like attention mechanisms, MedicalPatchNet employs a fixed, non-learnable arithmetic mean of the patch logits.
 This simplification makes our model a more constrained but inherently transparent variant, where each patch's contribution to the final decision is explicitly defined and not learned.

 Our proposed architecture can accommodate various backbone architectures.
-For our study, we chose EfficientNet-B0 \cite{Tan2019EfficentNet}, as it provides good performance with relatively low computational requirements.
-First, we demonstrate that MedicalPatchNet with an EfficientNet-B0 backbone achieves performance comparable to the standard EfficientNet-B0 architecture for classification of the 14 classes on the CheXpert \cite{Irvin2019Chexpert} dataset.
+For our study, we chose EfficientNet\chreplaced{V2-S}{-B0} \cite{EfficientNetV2Tan2021}, as it provides good performance with relatively low computational requirements.
+First, we demonstrate that MedicalPatchNet with an EfficientNet\chreplaced{V2-S}{-B0} backbone achieves performance comparable to the standard EfficientNet\chreplaced{V2-S}{-B0} architecture for classification of the 14 classes on the CheXpert \cite{Irvin2019Chexpert} dataset.
 Maintaining competitive performance is crucial, as explainability does not necessarily correlate with diagnostic accuracy \cite{Rudin2019StopExplainingBlackBox}.
-Second, we evaluate the saliency maps generated by MedicalPatchNet on the CheXlocalize dataset \cite{Saporta2022CheXlocalize}, comparing its localization capabilities against Grad-CAM, Grad-CAM++, and Eigen-CAM using the EfficientNet-B0.
+Second, we evaluate the saliency maps generated by MedicalPatchNet on the CheXlocalize dataset \cite{Saporta2022CheXlocalize} (see Figure~\ref{fig:metricsOverview}), comparing its localization capabilities against Grad-CAM, Grad-CAM++, and Eigen-CAM using the EfficientNet\chreplaced{V2-S}{-B0}.
 Here, MedicalPatchNet outperforms these three commonly used explainability methods.